superman cooks

 Scale

-• 1 lb baby carrots (any carrots work, but we recommend tri-colored, market fresh)
+• 1 lb baby carrots (or any medium carrots; we love tri-colored, market fresh ones)

 Instructions